10 Questions to Ask a Potential Financial Advisor

 5. Do you have a contract?

-A handshake is not good enough in the business world.
-You and your financial advisor will need to sign a contract that outlines responsibilities, payment and other details of your relationship.
+A handshake isn’t enough.
+You and the advisor should sign a contract that outlines responsibilities, fees, confidentiality and other terms.

 6. How are you compensated?